Johnson could face by-election if suspended for contempt of Parliament

 The case will be considered “on the balance of probabilities” – a lower standard than the criminal test of “beyond reasonable doubt”.

-The Privileges Committee also insisted its inquiry will go ahead despite Mr Johnson’s resignation as Tory leader and his expected departure from No 10 in September.
+The Privileges Committee also insisted its inquiry will go ahead despite Mr Johnson’s resignation as Tory leader and his expected departure from Number 10 in September.

 “Since the House agreed the referral there have been political developments concerning the future role of the Rt Hon Boris Johnson, and some have suggested that the committee’s inquiry is no longer necessary,” the MPs said.